umaunni3/berkeley-ml-ai-2024-umaunni/capstone_project/initial_report/README.md

-**Expected results:** Identifying key factors that drive video game commercial success, and possibly variations in these factors when looking at different markets  (US, JP, etc).
+**Expected results:** Identification of key factors that drive video game commercial success.
 Development of a model to predict global sales performance (in $USD) for a new game based on key attributes such as genre, developer, platform, etc.